iPhoneSDKPro/routeREST/README.md

 RESTResponse
 ------------
-The routeREST class instanciate your controller object and call the function that matches the VERB used to call the api.
+The routeREST class instanciates your controller object and calls the function that matches the VERB used to call the api.
 Within that function you have access to;

 RESTResponse::OK($json_data);